-3.4.5 In the event that the PVPAA determines that a recommendation under Section 3.4.4 will result in the layoff of a faculty member, the PVPAA shall, before issuing a recommendation, notify the Association of the proposed layoff and shall consult with the Association to identify the faculty member affected.
+- 3.4.4 In the event that the PVPAA determines that a recommendation under Section 3.4.3 will result in the layoff of a faculty member, the PVPAA shall, before issuing a recommendation, notify the Association of the proposed layoff and shall consult with the Association to identify the faculty member affected.
 The faculty member shall be identified according to the criteria, but not the processes, set forth in Article VII.
 The Association shall have thirty (30) calendar days from the receipt of the notice of proposed layoff to assist in the identification of the faculty member to be laid off.
-A notice of layoff shall be issued by the Board to the affected faculty member at the same time the PVPAA communicates the recommendation to the EPC under Section 3.4.4.

-- 3.4.6 Curriculum or academic program changes involving reduction or reallocation of existing academic faculty and/or programs in situations provided for in Article VII shall be governed by the procedures in Article VII. - 3.4.7 Before laying off any faculty member when financial exigency has not been declared, the University shall consider the alternatives listed below: - a.
+A notice of layoff shall be issued by the Board to the affected faculty member at the same time the PVPAA communicates the recommendation to the EPC under Section 3.4.3. - 3.4.5 The Academic Senate and the EPC shall have access to all information which they reasonably need to accomplish their tasks and may invite the appropriate personnel for consultation in the accomplishment of their tasks. - 3.4.6 Curriculum or academic program changes involving reduction or reallocation of existing academic faculty and/or programs in situations provided for in Article VII shall be governed by the procedures in Article VII. - 3.4.7 Before laying off any faculty member when financial exigency has not been declared, the University shall consider the alternatives listed below: - a.
 Shared load between departments and colleges - b.
 Annualized appointments - c.
 Reassignment to another department or college - d.
 Retraining - e.
-Supplementation of teaching with nonteaching duties - f.
+Supplementation of teaching with nonteaching duties

+- f.
 Transfer to a vacant nonteaching position in conformity with any applicable union contract or personnel policy - g.
 Reduced appointment - 3.5 Faculty Review Committee (FRC) - 3.5.1 There shall be a FRC composed of members chosen from the Association whose function shall be to act on recommendations for promotion, tenure, continuing contract status, merit awards, and sabbatical leave.
-In addition, FRC will act on appeals of CAC's sabbatical leave recommendations (8.1.5.1), appeals of deans' tenure, promotion, and continuing contract status recommendations (5.5.10.5.1 and 5.5.10.6), appeals related to disciplinary action (10.4), and appeals concerning bylaws forwarded to it pursuant to Section 3.1.1.4.4.
+In addition, FRC will act on appeals of CAC's sabbatical leave recommendations (8.1.5.1), appeals of deans' tenure, promotion, and continuing contract status recommendations (5.5.10.5.1 and 5.5.10.6), appeals related to disciplinary action (10.4), and on appeals concerning bylaws forwarded to it pursuant to Section 3.1.1.4.4.
 In carrying out its duties, the FRC may choose to meet with the PVPAA and/or the Contract Officer of the Association. - 3.5.2 The FRC will be composed of not more than seven (7) members at the rank of Associate Professor or above as designated by the Association.
 At least two (2) members must hold the rank of Professor and not more than one (1) member may be non-tenured. - 3.6 University-Wide Affairs - 3.6.1 Faculty participation in discussions on matters of university-wide concern shall be achieved through membership on university-wide advisory bodies which may be established by the board.
 Faculty recommended to participate in the work of such university-wide advisory bodies shall be selected in such manner as the Association shall determine. - 3.6.2 The Honorary Degree and Commencement Speaker Committee will include at least three (3) faculty chosen at large from the Association.
 The purpose of the committee is to make recommendations to the president for upcoming honorary degree and commencement speakers.